QuangoMGP/Andrianov_BVT2107/README.md

 About repository
 This repository presents my projects for the first semester.

-The list of works and the folders in which they are contained Calculator
+The list of works and the folders in which they are contained:

+Calculator:
   Calculator

-Flask and databases
+Flask and databases:
   MyWebApp

-Shedule telegram bot
+Shedule telegram bot:
   Telegram bot

-Shedule program with UI
+Shedule program with UI:
   UI-raspisanie